Utility Theory of Synthetic Data Generation: Model Comparison Based on Synthetic Data

 \subsection{Consistent Model Comparison}

-In this section, we examine the impact of the quality of synthetic data on the model comparison result.
-Our goal is to identify sufficient conditions under which the relative performance of estimated models from synthetic data is consistent with that of original data.
+In this section, we examine how the quality of synthetic data influences the results of model comparisons.
+Our objective is to shed light on the conditions necessary for ensuring that the relative performance of optimal models derived from synthetic data aligns with those derived from real data.
+As seen in Figure \ref{Fig:Decomposition}, our analysis of these sufficient conditions will be grounded in the relationships between $\mathbb{P}_{Y|\bm{X}}$ and $\mathbb{P}_{\widetilde{Y}|\widetilde{\bm{X}}}$, as well as between $\mathbb{P}_{\bm{X}}$ and $\mathbb{P}_{\widetilde{\bm{X}}}$.

+Although a sufficient condition for consistent model comparison can be derived using the utility bound in (\ref{UUUC}), the IPM used to measure the fidelity of the features depends on the downstream models for comparison.
+Therefore, a more intricate tool for analyzing feature fidelity is needed.
+The problem of evaluating feature fidelity bears resemblance to assessing the degree of covariate shift in transfer learning, especially when we view real and synthetic distributions as target and source distributions, respectively.
+Following this logic, the analysis of feature fidelity can focus on the density ratio \( r(\bm{x}) \), as explored in transfer learning literature \citep{cortes2010learning, stojanov2019low, ma2023optimally}:

+This ratio can be utilized to characterize the distributional difference between real and synthetic feature distributions.
+In the literature of transfer learning, different assumptions are imposed on $r(\bm{x})$ to analyze its impact on the downstream generalization capability, such as the boundedness of $r(\bm{x})$ \citep{kpotufe2017lipschitz,simchowitz2023statistical} and the boundedness of the second moment of $r(\bm{x})$ \citep{cortes2010learning,stojanov2019low,ma2023optimally}, where the former is known as the bounded density ratio assumption and the latter equivalently indicates the boundedness of $\chi^2$-divergence between the distributions of $\bm{X}$ and $\widetilde{\bm{X}}$.
+Even though the boundedness of $\chi^2$-divergence between the distributions of $\bm{X}$ and $\widetilde{\bm{X}}$ is more general by allowing for the unboundedness of $r(\bm{x})$, it still fails to capture various other differences between the real and synthetic distributions.
+In the following, we provide a top example to validate this argument.